-To ensure that developments to engage with employers are informed and steered by employers a Reference Group, chaired by a business leader, consisting of major as well as medium and small employers from the private, public and voluntary sectors has been established.
+To ensure that developments to engage with employers are informed and steered by employers, a Reference Group, chaired by a business leader, consisting of major as well as medium and small employers from the private, public and voluntary sectors has been established.

-(i) Business in the Community
+1. Business in the Community

 Business in the Community (BIC) is an independent business-led charity with more than 830 Companies in membership.
-Through its "Unlocking Talent" programme, BIC aims to develop skills & talent of workforce as a part of its members work in support of Corporate Social Responsibility.
-BIC has a specific offenderemployment initiative: This work is itself an example of partnership between NOMS and the private sector: work on employing ex-offenders is sponsored by the Barrow Cadbury Trust.
+Through its "Unlocking Talent" programme, BIC aims to develop skills and talent of the workforce as a part of its members work in support of Corporate Social Responsibility.
+BIC has a specific offender-employment initiative: This work is itself an example of partnership between NOMS and the private sector: work on employing ex-offenders is sponsored by the Barrow Cadbury Trust.